 Dan Davies - Director

 Dan is the director of the Trust and an automatic committee member, though not a Trustee.
-With Kevin Parker, the chair, he was a founding member of the Trust and organized the first project work in Romania in 1992.
-Dan worked in Social Services for 32 years, and then just concentrated on free lance work and developing the Bivol Trust.
+With Kevin Parker, the former chair, he was a founding member of the Trust and organised the first project work in Romania in 1992.
+Dan worked in Social Services for 32 years, and then just concentrated on freelance work and developing the Bivol Trust.

 Tanya Short – Secretary

 Tanya has recently joined the committee.
 She has huge experience if bringing up a family and of working with young adults with disabilities.
 She has a particular interest in work experience and fund-raising.
 Also a parent representative on the committee.

 George is the young people’s representative on the Committee and is consulted on all new developments with the project work.
 He is also a keen fund-raiser.
 He has a strong interest in the project work in Romania and made his first visit there in 2014.

 Ronnie has worked in project management all his life, much of it abroad in developing countries.
 He also is a member of Portsmouth Victory Morris and is a keen member of Chichester Folk Song Club.
 He has been particularly valuable to the committee in helping us with issues of governance.

 Rob has joined the committee recently but has volunteered for the trust in the past and is now a sessional worker/musician.
 He is the leading light behind the band, "Covered with Cheeez" and the Beth Oliver Band while also he has played in various bands for many years.
 He is now a member of staff in both the Music Group and Thursday Youth Group.

 Ali has a lifetime of experience looking after her children, two of whom have autistic spectrum conditions.
 She has also spent many years representing parents on a number of professional groups and research projects.
 She has been a volunteer with the trust for many years and brings invaluable knowledge and experience to the committee.